kaisenlinux/manpages-dev/category/Analysis/tree.md

        Pruning files and directories with the -I, -P and --filelimit options will lead to incorrect file/directory count reports.

        The  --prune and --du options cause tree to accumulate the entire tree in memory before emitting it.
 For large directory trees this can cause a significant delay in output and the use of large amounts of memory.

        The timefmt expansion buffer is limited to a ridiculously large 255 characters.
-Output of time strings longer than this will be undefined, but are guaranteed to not exceed 255 charac‐ ters.
+Output of time strings longer than this will be undefined, but are guaranteed to  not  exceed  255 characters.

        XML/JSON trees are not colored, which is a bit of a shame.